xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

                     .build())
 ```

-Template engine name is declared in `io.dropwizard.views.ViewRenderer#getConfigurationKey()` (same name used in configuration).
+Template engine name is declared in `io.dropwizard.views.common.ViewRenderer#getConfigurationKey()` (same name used in configuration).

 #### Templates support